rpmuller/MolecularIntegrals.jl/Notes.md

 There is something wrong with the f-shell generated code.
 Seems to infinite loop.

+Actually, there isn't a problem with the f-shell, it just takes forever to compile, since those routines are >1kloc.

+For now, removing the generated code, and trying to speed the rest.

 ## 2021-05-06
 Got the code generation working for vrr.
 Doesn't flag any bugs that the vrr code didn't already flag, but it's certainly not